Caring for a Three Legged Dog or Cat

 Why is it that some Tripawd dogs and cats have a stump when other don't?
 Is it better to leave part of the leg or take all of it?
 Should the leg and scapula go, or just the leg?

-After talking to vets and prostheses makers through the years we’ve learned the answer to that question is that it depends on the animal’s condition.
+After talking to vets and pet prosthetics makers and experts through the years we've learned the answer to that question.
+The choice of full or partial leg amputation for dogs and cats really depends on the vet's preference, and the animal's condition.

 A full limb amputation surgery on a dog or cat is more complicated, time consuming and risky than a partial limb amputation.
 But if a pet has cancer in the leg, a full amputation is often required in order to get wide margins around the tumor.